Last Updated on August 7, 2022 by Max

 How does Horny Goat Weed extract affect erectile function?

-The well established erectogenic effect of icariin extract is based on its inhibitory activity against phosphodiesterase type 5 (PDE5) on the one hand and upregulation of the enzymes, nitric oxide synthases on another hand.
+The well-established erectogenic effect of icariin extract is based on its inhibitory activity against phosphodiesterase type 5 (PDE5) on the one hand and upregulation of the enzymes, nitric oxide synthases, on the other hand.
 Nitric oxide synthases are enzymes catalyzing the production of nitric oxide from L-arginine.
 During an erection, nitric oxide relaxes smooth muscles lining blood vessels, thus increasing blood flow into the penis.
-An enzyme PDE5 on the contrary can block that process, preventing blood from staying in the arteries and causing erectile dysfunction.
+An enzyme PDE5, on the contrary, can block that process, preventing blood from staying in the arteries and causing erectile dysfunction.

 Although the inhibitory effect of natural icariin extract on PDE5 is much weaker than that of its trading analogs, a slight modification of native icariin was shown to enhance the PDE5 inhibitory activity 80-fold, near the level of sildenafil.

-Despite the mentioned qualities of the horny goat weed, there are not much scientific data to back it up as a medically sound supplement.
+Despite the mentioned qualities of the horny goat weed, there are not many scientific data to back it up as a medically sound supplement.

 Side effects and warnings

 The reported side effects include rapid heartbeat, upset stomach, dry mouth, nosebleeds, and dizziness.
 However, Epimedium extract may have adverse effects if you have cardiovascular diseases or are on steroids (like cortisone, prednisone, prednisolone); aromatase inhibitors (like letrozole); blood thinners; and nitroglycerin.
 If you are already on any medication, talk with your healthcare provider before taking horny goat weed.